 Open Arms - Veterans and Families Counselling (previously the Veterans and Veterans Families Counselling Service (VVCS)) is a free, professional and confidential nationwide 24/7 counselling and crisis support service for current and ex-serving ADF members and their families.
 Local calls to 1800 011 046 are free, while calls from mobiles or pay phones may incur charges.
 AT-Ease is the Australian Government’s health and well-being portal providing mental health resources for veterans and their families.
 Veterans 360 (V360) Australia is a charity conducting outreach, raising awareness and providing ongoing support specifically for homeless veterans throughout Australia.
 The Partners of Veterans Association of Australia Inc. (PVA Australia Inc.) is a voluntary organisation supporting veterans and their families with a 24/7 National Helpline (1300 553 835).
 Calls from landlines attract local call costs, and may be helpful for those living in rural and remote areas.
 Phoenix Australia has training programs for practitioners to help people who have experienced trauma by providing practical, effective support and treatment strategies to aid recovery.
 PTSD Coach Australia is a free smart phone app for those with PTSD or post-traumatic stress symptoms.
 The International Society for Traumatic Stress Studies (ISTSS) website hosts various trauma assessment tools.
 Veteran-centred care models are useful for health professionals to understand the complex factors that influence veterans’ health and welfare.
 RACGP’s gplearning system provides a 1-hour eLearning program to help GPs better understand common veteran mental health conditions due to prior military service.
 The program is free to RACGP members with a current login and provides information about referral pathways.
 Transition tips for medical practitioners can assist health providers when working with veterans’ medical records, health cards, and DVA health benefits.
 Veterans are encouraged to check if selected GPs and specialists accept DVA Health Card arrangements prior to consultations.
 The Veterans' Medicines Advice and Therapeutics Education Services (Veterans' MATES) has developed a project to improve the use of medicines and health services among veterans. healthdirect, the Australian Government’s online health service finder, is a useful tool to help find different service providers in your area.
 The DVA website has detailed instructions on how to use this search engine.

-Veterans and palliative care and advance care planning considerations
+Palliative care and advance care planning considerations for veterans

 Impact of prior experiences

 Aspects of care are different for veterans compared to non-veteran populations.
+The Department of Health has released an exploratory analysis of barriers to palliative care and advance care planning report on veterans, which contains approaches for improving access and quality of care for this group.
 Veterans’ earlier life experiences of service and associated trauma or health concerns can present unique needs at the end of life, and add different dimensions to the support they need.
 Each veteran will have different end-of-life needs, based on factors like age during service, service branch and rank, experiences with PTSD, experiences as a prisoner of war, and involvement in combat or noncombat situations and the particular conflict they were involved in.

 Many have not told their stories, as the defence force values strength, perseverance, and courage in the face of difficulty or pain.
 Veterans may associate admitting or sharing weakness with stigma and many find accepting treatment or help at the end of life especially difficult.
 Earlier physical or psychological trauma, illnesses, pain, and other challenges may reappear towards the end of life.
 Veterans may require increased support at this time.
 They may have experienced traumatic or survivor grief due to the loss of friends and colleagues.
 Veterans with experience of substance abuse may have unique concerns about using medications (e.g. prescription opiates) due to their similarities to drugs which may have been abused.